 - For contact grills or griddlers, store them flat or upright in a cabinet with enough airflow.

-How to Use These Indoor Grills (Printable)
+How to Use Indoor Grills (Printable Guide)

 Here are some tips for better cooking when using a contact grill, a cast iron pan, or a multifunction countertop unit: understanding how to adjust heat, prep your ingredients, and manage timing makes a big difference in the final flavor and texture.